tejas-soni/Nexus---Agentic-AI-Browser/README.md

 ## 🚀 Key Features

 ### 🤖 Nexus AI Assistant
-- **Integrated Sidebar**: Access your AI assistant without leaving your tab.
+- **Immersive Sidebar**: Access your AI assistant without leaving your tab.
+Now features a **Premium Collapsible Design** to maximize workspace.
 - **Page Context Awareness**: Use the "Context" toggle to let the AI read and summarize the current page.
 - **Multi-Model Support**: Connect to **OpenRouter**, **Ollama** (Local), or use **Pollinations** for free.
+- **Cinematic Fullscreen**: Native support for YouTube and video players with automatic UI hiding for an immersive experience.

 ### ⚡ Autonomous Web Agents
 - **Agent Factory**: Create specialized agents with custom emojis, descriptions, and system instructions.